-The type of graduation we use gives us dramatically difference results, whether it be straight, scooping, swelling, or cutting to the planes of the head.
+The line of graduation in a shape might be blunt or it might be layered.
+The possibilities are endless with the four types of graduation: straight, scooping, swelling, or to the planes of the head.

 Comprehensive Finishing Education

+74 videos.
 Seven face shapes, four profile types.
 Straight, wave, frizz, or curls.
 A multitude of brushes and hot tools.
 Countless hair products.
-When you know the principles of finishing hair, you will make decisions with confidence.
+When you know the principles of finishing hair, you make all these decisions with confidence.
 Take your clients from WHAT I HAVE to WHAT I WANT successfully every time.

 The Principles of Suitability

 If we gave the same hairstyle to ten different clients we’d get ten different looks.
 Similar, but definitely different.
-Suitability starts with the client’s face shape and profile.
-Do you want to enhance volume at the top?
-Do you want to soften a jawline?
-We can completely change a client’s look without cutting a strand of hair, and with the principles of suitability, we can make a client for life.
+Hairstyle suitability starts with the client’s face shape and profile.
+Do you want enhance the length of the neck?
+Soften a jawline?
+Highlight the cheekbones?
+We can completely change a client’s look, perfectly complementing their features, and have a client for life.
+The secret is SCOODIT.

 The Principles of Heat

 Heat is central to finishing hair.
-From blast-drying to the finest root tong or the most elegant Marcel wave, there is a science and art in where we apply the heat and how much of it we apply.
-Here we cover everything from dryer nozzles to flat irons.
-You’ll never look at a crimp iron the same way again.
+From blast-drying to the finest root tong to the most elegant Marcel wave, there is a science and art in where we apply the heat and how much of it we apply.
+Here we cover all the hot tools.
+You may never look at a crimp iron the same way again.

 Many people don’t think much about the brushes they use.
+You’ve got a favorite or two and that’s that.
 It turns out the type of brush we use in a given situation can makes a big difference in the result.
 Do you need control or speed?
 Do you want volume?
 Or maybe a high shine?
 Here’s how you make the right choice.

 As Sam Villa will tell you, “Product isn’t an option.
 It’s a necessity.”
-But in a market of literally thousands of products, how do you decide?
-Here we look at the properties of the various categories, and how you can quickly make the right choices, and even make some brilliant combinations, to get exactly the control and finish you’re after.
+But in a market with literally thousands of products, how do you decide?
+Here we look at the properties of the various categories, and how you can quickly make the right choices — and even make some brilliant combinations — to get exactly the control and finish you’re after.

-When you know the principles, you can confidently take your client’s hair from straight, wave, or frizz, to any one of the others, or in any combination.
-Watch Chris Baran work with four models to create sixteen different styles, opening up infinite possibilities.
+It’s not really called the Principles of Whatever You Want, although if you ever find something like that, we wanna know about it.
+Rather, when you know the principles, you can confidently take your client’s hair from straight, wave, curl, or frizz to any one of the others or in any combination.
+Watch Chris Baran work with four models to create sixteen different styles, opening up infinite creative possibilities.